LitzN/hennastyles/README.md

     ways to locate the product you need quickly, including categories, subcategories and the product search bar.
     ![Products](documentation/screenshots/products.PNG)
 - As a user who has some previous interest in henna I want to know what I have purchased before so I can repurchase easily
-    - When making a purchase, customers can create an account which will hold their preferred shipping details and an order history.
+    - The profile page contains an order history, which will be avaliable to users who log in when making a purchase.
-    This will be available only by logging in when making a purchase.
+    Logged in customers are also able to store their shipping details so repurchasing should be even faster.
     ![Profile:order history](documentation/screenshots/profile-order-history.PNG)
 - As a professional user I want to see others work for inspiration
     - Community page will allow people to view others' work, however to gain the full effect of the community (respond to